 Regenerative Futures Conference

-The Shawnigan Lake School Regenerative Futures Conference:
+Regenerative Futures Conference:

-Igniting Change Through Indigenous Knowledge, Climate Leadership, and Educational Systems
+Indigenous Knowledge, Regenerative Leadership, and Sustainable Systems

-will be hosted at Shawnigan Lake School on September 25-27, 2025.
+hosted at Shawnigan Lake School on September 25-27, 2025.

 • Be empowered to create a positive impact in your community.